s-banks/s-banks/README.md

 <h1 align="center">Hello, I'm Shane Banks</h1>
 <h3 align="center">A passionate Full-Stack developer from the US.</h3>

-- 👨‍💻 All of my projects are available at [https://github.com/s-banks?tab=repositories](https://github.com/s-banks?tab=repositories)
+- 👨‍💻 Most of my projects are available at [https://github.com/s-banks?tab=repositories](https://github.com/s-banks?tab=repositories)
+- Many of my more recent professional and personal projects are using repo storage other than GitHub, such as AWS Codecommit or Bitbucket.
+As such, much of activity isn't reflected in my activity/commit history here on GitHub.

 - 📫 How to reach me: **Please contact me through LinkedIn**